Demographic effects of aggregation in the presence of a component Allee effect: Introduction

-In this work, we develop a theoretical framework to investigate Allee effects across different levels of spatial organization within a population.
+In this work, we develop a theoretical framework to investigate Allee effects across different levels of spatial organization within a population (Fig.\,\ref{fig:0}).
 We present this formalism starting from a stochastic and spatially explicit individual-based description of a population with density-dependent reproduction mimicking a component Allee effect.
 This description is the most fundamental level at which we can describe a population, allowing us to explicitly model the relationship between the mechanism responsible for the component Allee effect and individual birth and death rates.
-From this individual-level description, we derive the corresponding deterministic equation for the dynamics of the population density.
-This approximation allows us to investigate in which conditions individuals aggregate due to individual-level interactions and to study the population-level consequences of the component Allee effect depending on the spatial population structure.
-Finally, we identify the cases in which we can describe the long-term spatial distribution of individuals in terms of a metapopulation model, and use this approach to investigate the emergence of group-level Allee effects.
-Our results recapitulate several observations on the interplay between spatial structure, group, and demographic Allee effects, providing a unifying theoretical framework to investigate the interplay between component Allee effects and spatial dynamics.
+From this individual-level description, we derive the corresponding deterministic PDE for the dynamics of the population density.
+This approximation allows us to investigate the conditions in which individuals aggregate due to individual-level interactions and to study the population-level consequences of the component Allee effect depending on the spatial population structure.
+Finally, we identify the cases in which we can describe the long-term spatial distribution of individuals in terms of a metapopulation model and use this approach to investigate the emergence of group-level Allee effects.
+Our results recapitulate several empirical observations regarding the influence of spatial structure on group and demographic Allee effects, providing a unifying theoretical framework to investigate the interplay between component Allee effects and spatial dynamics.